 “You don’t have to struggle in silence.
 There is help and there is hope.
 That can change everything!”- Dr. Chris Summerville

-Family Recovery Journey (FRJ) was designed to meet the needs of a range of families, including those with a family member who has recently received a diagnosis of psychosis or schizophrenia.
-The goal in developing FRJ was to create a responsive, impartial, and flexible program for Canadians.
-It is written from a recovery focus as we believe that it is possible for an individual to live beyond the limitations of a mental illness with a sense of hope, purpose, meaning, and social inclusion.
-Recovery is a discovery that it is possible to live a full and meaningful life after a diagnosis of mental illness.
-Families are also in recovery from the traumatic effects of mental illness upon the family.
+Family Recovery Journey (FRJ) was designed to meet the needs of a range of families, including those with a recently diagnosed family member.
+We aimed to develop FRJ as a responsive, impartial, and flexible program for Canadians.
+It focuses on recovery, or the possibility to live a full and meaningful life after diagnosis with a sense of hope, purpose, meaning, and social inclusion.
+It also considers how families are also in recovery from the traumatic effects of mental illness upon the family.

 We appreciate the valuable input provided by the Executive Directors of the provincial schizophrenia societies, family members, and those living with early psychosis and schizophrenia.